joursnoirs/joursnoirs/README.md

 - 👋 Hi, I’m @joursnoirs
 - 👀 I’m interested in Gaming, reading, and Computer Hardware
-- 🌱 I’m currently learning Software Engineering and Web devlopment.
+- 🌱 I’m currently learning Software Engineering and .Net and Web development.
 - 💞️ I’m looking to collaborate on pretty much anything.
 DM me!
 - 📫 How to reach me: Message me on discord @Mæx#0001